Kwiziq community member

 When do you use en instead of y?

-This relates to:Using "y" with affirmative commands (L'Impératif) -
+This question relates to:French lesson "Using "y" with affirmative commands (L'Impératif)"

 Kwiziq language super star